jupyterhub/zero-to-jupyterhub-k8s/doc/source/administrator/authentication.rst

 .. note::

-   Changing ``auth.scopes`` will not change the scope for existing OAuth tokens, you must invalidate them.
+   Changing ``scope`` will not change the scope for existing OAuth tokens, you must invalidate them.

 Google